 Pick a free theme, or buy one.

 I use Saka a very simple free WordPress theme and whoever made it, had made it for me.
 In the past, I’ve also used a free version of Olsen Light.
 The previous two that I used were Saka and Apex WordPress Theme by Compete Themes.
 I love most of the free themes by Compete Themes because they are mostly flexible, minimalist, and mobile-friendly (responsive).

 Modify your blog to get your desired look and feel.

 After installing a theme, you still need to configure few things.
 You can go to Appearance tab on WordPress Dashboard to customize your blog.
-Simple customisation on Site Identity, Widgets and Social Media Icons are already enough to keep it running (before you become crazy to change all of the other things on CSS and HTML Editor).
+Simple customisation on Site Identity, Widgets and Social Media Icons are already enough to keep it running (before you become crazy to change all the other things on CSS and HTML Editor).

 I can write a separate post on how I edit my blog, but here I would like to share one of the best thing I did in tweaking the theme.
 It is installing the Google Easy Font plugins.
 By doing so, I can customize the font which usually is not permissible or limited on a free theme.